The following is a timeline of memorable dates in Texas Ranger and Texas history in a year-by-year format.

 October 9 - Volunteers under George Collingsworth and Ben Milam capture the Mexican presidio (fort) of Goliad, near San Antonio and its supply depot.
 Volunteers under the command of Stephen F. Austin, camp near San Antonio and begin the Siege of San Antonio de Bexar.

-In the coming fighting, loose organization makes it difficult to determine who fought as a member of the "Texian Army" and who served as a Ranger.
+In the coming fighting, loose organization makes it difficult to determine who fights as a member of the "Texian Army" and who serves as a Ranger.
 Ranger and Army units often fight together with the same command structure.

-December 9 - Mexican General Cos surrenders San Antonio to the Texian Army
+December 9 - Mexican General Martín Perfecto de Cos surrenders San Antonio to the Texian Army.

 1836 - Battle of the Alamo